gapdays/gap-sage-days2016/program.md

 The workshop wll be preceded by a GAP coding sprint.
 The focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.
 If you have any suggestions for the coding sprint, please let the organisers know or [create an issue on GitHub](https://github.com/gap-system/gap/issues) using the label "gapdays2016".

 ## GAP Coding Sprint
-* Location: School of Computer Science, rooms 1.33A, 1.04
+* Location: School of Computer Science
+* Rooms: Wednesday - 1.04 and 1.33A; Thursday and Friday - 1.04 and 1.33B
 * Start: Wednesday January 13th at 10am (coffee from 9.30am)
 * Finish: Saturday January 16th (afternoon)